eflumerf/styleguide/dune-daq-cppguide.md

-*JCF, Mar-24-2020: for the time being, the original sections of the Google style guide can be expanded for purposes of comparison with their DUNE counterparts.
+*JCF, Dec-17-2020: the original sections of the Google style guide can be expanded for purposes of comparison with their DUNE counterparts.
 IF YOU MAKE EDITS MAKE SURE IT IS TO A DUNE SECTION AND NOT A GOOGLE SECTION.*

 # C++ Style Guide (based on Google's C++ Style Guide)